Gentle Giant live in Neuchâtel, now on CD!

 the "Free Hand".
 Another pair of tied-up hands, in white, was placed on the

-On the left, there was a Chianti bottle covered with marzipan ("Power and the
+On the left's a Chianti bottle covered with marzipan ("Power and the

-Glory"), from which a marzipan tongue was sticking out ("Acquiring the
+Glory"), from which a marzipan tongue's sticking out ("Acquiring the

-On top of the cake was that great "Octopus", also in marzipan.
-Only "In a
+On top of the cake's that great "Octopus"

 Glass House" was less obvious.